 Sunday's IPL predictions and cricket betting tips

-Free cricket tips, best bets and analysis for Kolkata Knight Riders vs Royal Challengers Bengaluru and Punjab Kings vs Gujarat Titans in the IPL on Sunday
+Free cricket tips, best bets and analysis for Gujarat Titans vs Royal Challengers Bengaluru and Chennai Super Kings vs Sunrisers Hyderabad in Sunday's IPL matches

 Where to watch Sunday's IPL matches